luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 pip install s3cmd
 exit
 ```
-## from now on continue as the normal user again
+# from now on continue as the normal user again

 Check with `nmap` that the RGW service is listening and are available on the default ports '80' and '443'.
 Use the route that you exposed in the previous step.
 ```
 nmap -v  <Use the route you got in the previous step oc get routes>
 ```
->PORT    STATE SERVICE
->80/tcp  open  http
->443/tcp open  https
+You should see your RGW service responding on ports 80 and 443.

 Get the S3 'AccessKey' and 'SecretKey' that is randomly created for your RGW service.
 ```
 oc get secret -n rook-ceph | grep user
 ```
->rook-ceph-object-user-my-store-demo   kubernetes.io/rook                    2      77m
+You should see an output similar to: `rook-ceph-object-user-my-store-demo`

 ```
-oc -n rook-ceph get secret rook-ceph-object-user-my-store-demo -o yaml | grep AccessKey | awk '{print $2}' | base64 --decode 3LYD5EG2D55W4ULR3UOL
+oc -n rook-ceph get secret rook-ceph-object-user-my-store-demo -o yaml | grep AccessKey | awk '{print $2}' | base64 --decode
 ```
+`3LYD5EG2D55W4ULR3UOL`
-## This AccessKey is used when you configure your 's3cmd' tool.
+# This AccessKey is used when you configure your `s3cmd` tool.
 Your key will look different.

 ```
-oc -n rook-ceph get secret rook-ceph-object-user-my-store-demo -o yaml | grep SecretKey | awk '{print $2}' | base64 --decode dqPmcdYOOhhR5NF0XAyMgLsAGpadL3iEobJJ7iyk
+oc -n rook-ceph get secret rook-ceph-object-user-my-store-demo -o yaml | grep SecretKey | awk '{print $2}' | base64 --decode
 ```
+`dqPmcdYOOhhR5NF0XAyMgLsAGpadL3iEobJJ7iyk`
-## This SecretKey is used when you configure your 's3cmd' tool.
+# This SecretKey is used when you configure your `s3cmd` tool.
 Your key will look different.

 Configure the `s3cmd` tool to use your RGW Object Storage service with your AccessKey and SecretKey
 ```
 s3cmd --configure
 ```
->Access Key []: ## Enter your key from above
+Enter your, `AccessKey` from above
->Secret Key []: ## Enter your key from above
+Enter your, `SecretKey` from above
->Default Region [US]: ## Just hit ENTER
+For Default Region, Just hit `ENTER`
->...
+S3 Endpoint, `Enter your RGW service route from above`
->S3 Endpoint []: ## Enter your RGW service route: rook-ceph-rgw-my-store-rook-ceph.apps.cluster-vienna-a965.vienna-a965.openshiftworkshop.com
+DNS-style bucket+hostname, `Enter your RGW service route from above`
->...
->DNS-style bucket+hostname:port template for accessing a bucket []: rook-ceph-rgw-my-store-rook-ceph.apps.cluster-vienna-a965.vienna-a965.openshiftworkshop.com
->...
->Encryption password: ## Just hit ENTER
+Encryption password, Just hit `ENTER`
->Path to GPG program [/usr/bin/gpg]: ## Just hit ENTER
+Path to GPG program [/usr/bin/gpg], Just hit `ENTER`
->...
->Use HTTPS protocol [Yes]: No
->...
+Use HTTPS protocol, `No`
->HTTP Proxy server name: ## Just hit ENTER
+HTTP Proxy server name, Just hit `ENTER`

-## NOTE: The `s3cmd` configuration file will be stored in your home-dir with the hidden name `.s3cfg`
+# NOTE: The `s3cmd` configuration file will be stored in your home-dir with the hidden name `.s3cfg`

 Create your first S3 Object Storage bucket
 ```
 s3cmd mb s3://mybucket
 ```
->Bucket 's3://mybucket/' created

 ```
 s3cmd ls ## list available buckets
 ```
->2019-08-15 12:35  s3://mybucket

 Upload your `/etc/hosts` file as an object to the Ceph S3 Object Store

 ```
 s3cmd put /etc/hosts s3://mybucket
 ```
->upload: '/etc/hosts' -> 's3://mybucket/hosts'  [1 of 1]
-> 159 of 159   100% in    0s     2.55 kB/s  done

-## Copies /etc/hosts as the object hosts to the bucket
+# Copies /etc/hosts as the object hosts to the bucket

 ```
 s3cmd ls s3://mybucket
 ```
->2019-08-15 12:39       159   s3://mybucket/hosts

-## lists the objects available in the bucket
+# lists the objects available in the bucket

 ```
 s3cmd get s3://mybucket/hosts getfile
 ```
->download: 's3://mybucket/hosts' -> 'getfile'  [1 of 1]
-> 159 of 159   100% in    0s    12.15 kB/s  done

-## retrieves the object hosts and stores it as a file named getfile
+# retrieves the object hosts and stores it as a file named getfile

 Upload the contents of a whole directory, note that the files are automatically chopped into smaller objects.